- Elgar original reference

 Chapter 24: Overview of the Americas

-Jonathan W. Cuneo1 Antitrust regimes in the Americas fall into three broad categories: (1) the United States (including many states), have antitrust legislation, class actions, and a common law tradition; (2) Canada (and Jamaica) draw heavily on common law traditions and are in proximity to the United States and therefore have hybrid models that draw on American and British legal traditions; and (3) Spanish and Portuguese countries in Central and South America, where private actions are present in inchoate form but are only now beginning to emerge.
+24 Overview of the Americas Jonathan W. Cuneo1 Antitrust regimes in the Americas fall into three broad categories: (1) the United States (including many states), have antitrust legislation, class actions, and a common law tradition; (2) Canada (and Jamaica) draw heavily on common law traditions and are in proximity to the United States and therefore have hybrid models that draw on American and British legal traditions; and (3) Spanish and Portuguese countries in Central and South America, where private actions are present in inchoate form but are only now beginning to emerge.
 Canada2 In 1985, as European countries adopted a competition model for their economies in line with the increased pace of globalization of trade, the Canadian parliament passed the Competition Act.
 That Act creates a claim for a person who has suffered a loss or damage as a result of certain specifically prohibited acts, generally involving collusion or otherwise universally condemned practices; other practices, such as resale price maintenance and abuse of dominant market positions are left to government enforcement.
 Actions may be maintained both under the common law and under the Competition Act.
 Canadian courts have entertained class cases on behalf of both direct purchasers and indirect purchasers.
 Significantly, Competition Act private actions in Canada may proceed in either Federal or provincial court; however, most proceed in provincial court.
-More than any other legal system in the world the Canadian system of antitrust resembles ours in the United States.3 Frequently, class cases are pursued in informally coordinated, parallel and simultaneous, or tandem proceedings...
+More than any other legal system in the world the Canadian system of antitrust resembles ours in the United States.3 Frequently, class cases are pursued in informally coordinated, parallel...

 You are not authenticated to view the full text of this chapter or article.